-The Crisis and Transition Services (CATS) program provides short-term, intensive outpatient mental health care to children and adolescents who have had a mental health crisis and presented to an emergency department or crisis center.
-Youth in CATS may struggle with depression, suicidality, self-harm, or other mental health concerns.
+The Crisis and Transition Services (CATS) program provides short-term, intensive support to children and adolescents who have had a mental health crisis and presented to an emergency department or crisis center.
+The program serves as a bridge from from the crisis care setting to long-term outpatient supports.

 CATS offers a variety of in-home and community-based services, including: individual and family therapy, family peer support, psychiatry, care coordination and 24/7 crisis support.

 In January 2018, the DAETA team began evaluating CATS programs throughout Oregon.
 Data is collected from CATS clinicians, family peer support specialists, and families.
 Since the outcomes study began, CATS programs statewide have served over 1,900 youth and their families.
 Over 500 families have provided feedback, helping shape the CATS program and improve mental health care for youth in Oregon.